-]"
+"

 Annex 5, paragraph 6.1., amend to read:

 "6.1.
 General

 The PN analyser shall consist of a pre-conditioning unit and a particle detector that counts with minimum 50 per cent efficiency from approximately 23 10 nm.
 It is permissible that the particle detector also pre-conditions the aerosol.
 The sensitivity of the analysers to shocks, vibration, aging, variability in temperature and air pressure as well as electromagnetic interferences and other impacts related to vehicle and analyser operation shall be limited as far as possible and shall be clearly stated by the equipment manufacturer in its support material.
 The PN analyser shall only be used within its manufacturer’s declared parameters of operation.
 An example of a PN analyser setup is provided in Figure A5/1.